uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_host_uncompress.md

 ## Linux Hosts
+<span class="label label-warning">Linux</span>

 ### Coming soon.

 ## What's Next

-We will use the uncompress utility when we create the virtual machine.
+We'll use the uncompress utility when we create the virtual machine.
 Next, the [VirtualBox](cockroach-vb-single_host_virtualbox) section shows you how to install the VirtualBox software onto your host machine.